Come and join us to celebrate

 Tina Clark (formally Livingstone) is a Client Centred Counsellor and Sex and Gender Diversities Therapist working in private practice.
 An experienced supervisor, consultant, and trainer; her writing includes The Relevance of a Person Centred Approach to Therapy with Transgendered or Transsexual Clients ( PCEP 2008, Vol 7:2, p134-144) and Anti-sectarian, queer, client-centredness: a re-iteration of respect in therapy in Counselling Ideologies (Ashgate 2010)

-Offering respect for Autonomy in Gender Identification, within and outwith the binary, this discussion provides opportunity to share our experiences and explore our understandings of Gender, and what it means to us.
-Pressures and privileges.
-Stereotypes and diversities.
+Offering respect for Autonomy in Gender Identification, within and beyond traditional gender roles, this conversation will provide opportunity to share our experiences and explore our understandings of Gender, and what it means to us.

 C. Authenticity: what is it and can we be person-centred without it?